akmail/monitor_pi_net/README.md

 **-i, --cycle (default value is 60 seconds)**
 After all host status results are gathered (DOWN / UP) a report is generated.
 This configuration parameter defines how long to wait with re-testing again.

-**(hosts) (cannot be empty)**
-List of hosts or IP addresses to check separated by blank without any option name.

 **-o, --template**
 HTML template to be used for the report generation.
 Only file name needs to be specified. it has to be located under `/var/lib/monitor_pi_net/`.

+**(hosts) (cannot be empty)**
+List of hosts or IP addresses to check separated by blank without any option name.
+If no hosts are specified, the monitoring script terminated immediately.

 **-h, --help**
-shows information about allowed command line parameters.
+shows information about allowed command line parameters, doesn't start any monioring.

 Example of batch mode execution (doesn't terminate, use `nohup ... ` for background execution):